Draythianna/Civilization-Classics-Collection/README.md

 Installer will quit, and you are ready to play, using shortcuts on your desktop or start menu!

 # Done

 Enjoy, special thanks to Apolyton.net, CivFanatics, and all the digital archives on Archive.org!

+# Upcomming Plans

+-Split the Installer extras up better

+-make a mod section for popular TC mods for civ1

+-Split the nocd section up better so it doesn't install modern mods by default

 # Credits